learnlatex/learnlatex.github.io/en/help.md

 ##### Use a LaTeX online service

-The <button>LaTeX Online</button> button, below the example, will submit the code to the [TeXLive.net](https://texlive.net) service[^1].
+The <button>Run at TeXLive.net</button> button, below the example, will submit the code to the [TeXLive.net](https://texlive.net) service[^1].

 The TeXLive.net service was developed specifically to support this site, and